Leave a Message

 Welcome To Becket

 Becket has roots that go deep into Massachusetts history.
 Settled in 1740 and incorporated as a town in 1765, Becket has grown from its original 63 home lots to more than 690 households.
-Today Becket is known as an arts-centered resort community and the home of the world-renowned Jacob's Pillow Dance Festival.
+Today Becket maintains its rural charm while being the home of the world-renowned Jacob's Pillow Dance Festival.

 Drive Times from Major Cities